hqrshguptq/hqrshguptq/README.md

 Here are some ideas to get you started:
 -->

-I'm a software developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a software researcher who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.

 - 💜  loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift, PHP.
-- 🧠  learning iOS App-Dev and Dapp Dev
+- 🧠  researching majorly in Image Clustering.
 - 👯  looking to collaborate to Open Source Organisations.
 - 😄  pronouns: he/him.
-- ⚡   fun fact: I can solve a Rubik's Cube under a minute xD.
+- ⚡   fun fact: I can solve a Rubik's Cube under a minute 0_0
-- 🦕  quote: Cross all the Software-Dev Hurdles like the DINO below and brighten your SCORE :D
+- 🦕  quote: Cross all those Research Hurdles like the DINO below and brighten your SCORE :D

 ![image](https://user-images.githubusercontent.com/54597242/88986793-952e1d00-d2f1-11ea-8003-7b847ddda224.gif)